-MAPT 652 Master's Culminating Experience 3 SH
+MAPT 652 Master's Praxis 3 SH

 In the "Culminating experience" students demonstrate their competency in Practical Theology and integration of course work in their ministry of Practical Theology.
-In consultation with faculty and/or advisor, students may choose from the following segments to meet the requirements for this course.
-Note: CPE is the required segment for students on the Pastoral Care and Counseling track.
-Students will submit an extensive proposal for their Master's Culminating Experience to the program director by August 1 for any research segment or project segments that will be done during the upcoming academic year/summer.
+In consultation with faculty and/or advisor, students may choose to do a research paper, field assessment, or project related to their discipline.
+Students will submit an extensive proposal for their Master's Praxis to the program director by August 1st for any research segment or project segments that will be done during the upcoming academic year/ summer.
 The specific format for this proposal is available from the program director.
-Students planning on doing Field or CPE segments should notify program director of their intentions a minimum of one semester prior to their planned experience.
-Faculty will review and approve proposals and assign faculty advisors and on-site supervisors as necessary.
+Faculty will review and approve proposals and assign faculty advisors.